The importance and value of human resource data

 How can we prepare future HR professionals for analytics and data management?

-I believe HR professional associations need to shift focus from compliance to technology and analytics to better prepare the next generation of HR professionals for the realities of organizations.
+I believe HR professional associations need to shift focus from compliance to technology and analytics to better prepare the next generation of HR professionals for the realities of organisations.

-And finally, I believe organizations, and their HR leaders, need to create experiential learning opportunities for team members to reinforce the application of principles and build the skills organizations are increasingly asking of us.
+And finally, I believe organisations, and their HR leaders, need to create experiential learning opportunities for team members to reinforce the application of principles and build the skills organisations are increasingly asking of us.

 Do you think the perception challenge for HR is just a branding issue?

 No, I think runs deeper.
-It’s partly created by organizations and partly by our profession.
+It’s partly created by organisations and partly by our profession.